-- 1. Shipments through your own carrier can be sent to the Advance Warehouse or Direct to Show Site during the dates listed and using the provided shipping labels.
+- Shipments can be sent to the Advance Warehouse or Direct to the Show Site to arrive only during the dates listed.
+(See Shipping Kit).

-- 3. Complete the Material Handling Form and return to SLI Freight to schedule a delivery time and receive estimated material handling costs.
+- Complete the Shipping & Material Handling Form/Quotation Request and return to SLI Freight to schedule delivery date and material handling.